 “Begin with the end in mind”, says Stephen Covey in his brilliant book, ‘Seven habits of highly effective people‘.
 When you are in the midst of things, it’s easy to miss the forest for the trees.
 Be sure to take some time out to plan what your future will look like.
 You’ll find this will inform what you should be doing now and what changes you might want to make to get there.

 MGI South Queensland have helped many medical and dental practices increase their profitability and manage their businesses more efficiently.
-If you would like to talk to one of our senior accounting team in Brisbane or on the Gold Coast about how we can help grow your medical or dental practice profitability, give us a call on 07 3002 4800 today.
+If you would like to talk to one of our senior accounting team in Brisbane or on the Gold Coast about how we can help grow your medical or dental practice profitability, give us a call on 07 3002 4800 today or fill in your details below and one of the team will be in touch.

 1. As compared to if that practitioner was in a job rather than owning a business.